juju/docs/src/en/charms-offline.md

 For the situation when the charms are not already available locally, the steps described here involve both the installation of the Charm Tools software and the download of charms from the [Charm Store][charm-store].
-These tasks are to be performed on an internet-connected system (e.g. an admin laptop) prior to being migrated to the internet-deprived network.
+These tasks are to be performed on an internet-connected system prior to being migrated to the internet-deprived network.

 ### Installation and overview